 We are able to assemble long arrays of modular domains with predictable specificity for a chosen sequence of DNA unique within a genome.
 When a TALEN is present, its TALE domains recognize its target DNA sequence and thereby direct the enzyme to the proper chromosomal location.
-Once bound to its target DNA sequence, the DNA cleaving-domain of the TALEN induces a DNA break at the targeted location to induce permanent DNA modifications.
+Once bound to their target DNA sequences, DNA cleaving-domains of the TALEN can induce a DNA break at the targeted location to induce permanent DNA modifications.
 We believe TALEN stands out among nucleases as exceptionally precise, accurate and efficient to perform gene inactivation.